- What is anemia in toddlers?

 2. Poor production of red blood cells

-When the bone marrow is unable to produce enough number of RBCs, such type of anemia is called aplastic anemia.
+When the bone marrow is unable to produce enough number of RBCs, it is called aplastic anemia.
 There are numerous reasons for poor production of RBCs by the bone marrow.

 ii.
 Vitamin deficiency: A deficiency of vitamins B9 (folate), B12 (cobalamin), and C (ascorbic acid) can cause anemia.
 The deficiency can occur due to poor intake of vitamin-rich foods or consumption of medicines that interfere with the absorption of these vitamins (8).
 When it comes to vitamin B12, the toddler might get sufficient vitamin from the diet, but the body does not absorb any of it.
 It occurs due to defective genes and anemia emerging from such condition is called pernicious anemia.
 (9).